Main attractions in Southern Sri Lanka

 Udawalawe National Park

-Udawalawe National Park is arguably the best place in Sri Lanka to watch dozens of elephants walking freely in light vegetation.
-You will never be disappointed with elephant watching here, while spotting other animals like buffaloes, peacocks and crocodiles.
+Udawalawe National Park is arguably the best place in Sri Lanka to watch dozens of elephants walking freely in their natural habitat.
+You will never be disappointed with elephant watching here, and you'll get to see other animals like buffaloes, peacocks and crocodiles.